BassardF/clock/README.md

 This is the initial page where users define their breathwork session.
 It will include:

-*   **Total Training Time:** An input field to set the overall duration of the breathwork session.
+*   **Total Training Time:** An input field to set the overall duration of the breathwork session, with an option for an "infinite" session.
 *   **Breath Part Timings:** Four distinct input fields to set the duration for each segment of a single breath cycle:
     *   **Inhale (In):** Time for inhaling.
     *   **Hold (Full with Air):** Time to hold breath after inhaling.